Sullivown/translator/README.md

 - Translate text to chosen translation
 - Additional translations can be added easily via the online form
 - Record API calls and responses in view in the Call Logger
-- Translations and calls ca be sorted and filtered via the search field
+- Translations and calls can be sorted and filtered via the search field

 # User Guide